mantidproject/mantid/docs/source/concepts/PipInstall.rst

    # Remember to change the <insert_package_name>
    pip install <insert_package_name>

-The second way is via the Python script editor window in Workbench:
+The second way is via the Python script editor window in Workbench (recommended for Windows, Linux and MacOS):

 .. code-block:: python